tiredofit/docker-freescout/README.md

 ### Environment Variables

-Along with the Environment Variables from the [Base image](https://hub.docker.com/r/tiredofit/alpine) and the [Nginx-php-fpm image](https://hub.docker.com/r/tiredofit/nginx-php-fpm), below is the complete list of available options that can be used to customize your installation.
+Along with the Environment Variables from the [Base image](https://hub.docker.com/r/tiredofit/alpine), below is the complete list of available options that can be used to customize your installation.

 | Parameter        | Description                            |
 |------------------|----------------------------------------|